pchalamet/fbus/README.md

 ## Transports
 Two transports are available out of the box:
 * RabbitMQ: this is the default.
 * InMemory: this can be used for testing.
-See sample `samples/in-memory`.
+See sample `samples/in-memory` or unit-tests.

 ## Generic Host
 Support for Generic Host is available alongside dependencies injection.
 See `AddFBus` and samples for more details.